 Producer Lee Ann came all the way from Rolla /Missouri and was a former student of Myra on Drury University.
 She co-produces a weekly television news show that airs regionally in Missouri and on-line.
 As a very dedicated person she stepped into the Ardennes, not knowing what she could expect.
 What she did know, is that she and the team had to be as accurate as possible for most scenes, capuring the moment and the emotion.
-She proved to be the best for this job.
-She went back to the US with over 800 gb of recorded stuff and is working on a 50 minutes documentary.

 Introduced before and Marco was part of the filmcrew with his drone and as point of contact between the digging team and flmcrew.

 Joey is well known in the World of WW2 buffs.
 He’s using social media at his best and has large crowds of followers on his website, instagram, youtube and facebook.
 Joey knows Bob since a couple of years and together they run several facebook projects.
 Joey is also a tour guide in several areas, but the battle of the bulge (Luxembourg area) has his main interest.
 He was invited to join the filmcrew by Myra and that tunred out to be a fantastic choice.
 In 2021 he mad the documentary about the King Size.